BlueAlder/samcalamos.me/content/posts/dvdf/puppet-v3/index.md

 exact timestamp or we find two observations which are next to eachother which would contain the timestamp.

-In this case we would find the two observations at indexes 1 and 2, I am going to refer to these as the left and right boundary respectivly.
-Since we don't have a exact price point at that timestamp we **interpolate** the data between those two observations to calculate the estimated price at that time (this is fancy for drawing a line between the two points).
+In this case we would find the two observations at indexes 1 and 2, I am going to refer to these as the left and right boundary respectively.
+Since we don't have a exact price point at that timestamp we **interpolate** the data between those two observations to calculate the estimated tick at that time (this is fancy for drawing a line between the two points).

 To calculate this we first calculate the time difference between the left and